-The undersigned does hereby consent (child's name) taking part with activities and with the traveling and mingling with other possible consequent expense for medical premises the undersigned does hereby and waives any claims, causes or action assioned by any sort of accident or other distinst School, in event that any claim wision and discipline set by Cornerstone in School and its staff member, or agents

-Parent's Name (please print)Date:

-Parent's Signature

-Home Address:

-City, State, & Zip

-Father's Work Phone: ()Cell: ()

-Mother's Work Phone: () Cell: ()

-Home Phone: ()Email:

-Doctor's Name (please Print)

-Doctor's Phone: ()

-Insurance Carrier: Policy #:
+The undersigned does hereby consent (child's name) to travel with the CCS Sports Team by mode of transportation of a the full understanding that insofar as such activities might involve sporting individuals and groups, that there is always a risk of injury, illness and loss diagnostic and curative treatment and incidental loss and expense; and in the nese premises the undersigned does hereby wholly release Cornerstone Christian School from any responsibility or liab pility and waives any claims, causes or action against it or its agents that might arise on account of loss, injury, or expense e occasioned by any sort of accident or other circumstance involving such child, and agrees to hold harmless Cornerston e Christian School, in event that any claim should arise and the undersigned agrees to abide the rules and regulations s - · · · · · · · · · · · · · · · · · · · Christian School and its agents; and does hereby authorize Cornerstone Chri to arrange for and consent to X-ray examinations, anesthetic, dental, medic hold harmless Cornerstone from any cause of action arising from the conse nt.
+The undersigned will furnish payment or insurance for any such expense.
+Parent's Name (please print)Date : Parent's Signature Home Address: City, State, & Zip Father's Work Phone: ()Cell: () Mother's Work Phone: () Cell: () Home Phone: ()Email: Doctor's Name (please print) Doctor's Phone: () Insurance Carrier: Policy #:

 Any Allergies:

-2024-2025 EMERGENCY CARD
+2025-2026 EMERGENCY CARD

-'Student LAST NAME Legal FIRST NA AME "NICKNAME" Male Female
+Student LAST NAME L egai FIRST NAME NICKNAME Male Female

-Home Address City, , State, Zip
+Home address City, State, Zip

-Home Phone # (if none, write "none") Ente ering Grade Date of Birth:
+Home phone # (if none, write "no one") Entering grade Date of birth:

-Student Cell # Stud ent e-mail addre ss:
+Student cell # Student e-mail add lress:

-Father's Legal Name: Work Phone #
+Father's egal name: Work phone #

-Home Phone #
+Home phone #

-Father's Email address: Cell#
+Father's email address: Cell#

-Mother's legal Name: Work Phone #
+Mother's legal name: Work phone #

-Home Phone #
+Home phone #

-Mother's Email address: Cell#
+Mother's email address: Cell#

-Student lives with: Bo oth Parents 100% Mother %Father % Guardian
+Student lives with:Both Par ents 100%Mother %Father % Guardian

 Person to call FIRST:

-lationship, and phor ne of local pe ffice if this information chang rson(s) other than parents to not be reached.
+EMERGENCY INFORMATI Please provide name, relationsl picked up if he/she becomes ill a nip, and phone of local p at school and parents ca person(s) other than parents to nnot be reached.

-Students will l only be released l to those pe ersons listed below.
+Students will only be released to those persons listed below.

-Name Dalationship Home Phone a and/or Call #
+Name Relationship Home Phone and/or Cell #

-Name Relationship nome Phone a ind/or Cen#

-Name Relationship Home Phone a and/or Cell #
+Name Relationship Home Phone and/or Cell #

-Name Relationship Home Phone a and/or Cell #
+Name Relationship Home Phone and/or Cell #

-Name Relationship Home Phone a nnd/or Cell#
+Name Relationship Home Phone and/or Cell #

-Name Relationship Home Phone a and/or Cell #
+Name Relationship Home Phone and/or Cell #